What features to look for in network visibility software?

 3. Extend Visibility to Cloud, SaaS, and Remote Environments:

 Comprehensive network monitoring must now include cloud-native workloads and remote endpoint visibility.
-Choose visibility tools that support cloud traffic mirroring, virtual taps, and API-based telemetry collection.
+Choose network visibility solutions that support cloud traffic mirroring, virtual taps, and API-based telemetry collection.

 By mapping traffic patterns across all environments, teams eliminate blind spots and ensure uniform security controls regardless of location.